Fentanyl is an incredibly potent opioid. If it is abused during pregnancy, it can cause severe harm to the fetus.

 Many programs funded by the federal government as well as state governments aid pregnant women who are struggling with opioid addiction.
 Generally, pregnant women take priority on waiting lists so you can get assistance right away.

-There are also many private programs that are ready to address the more complicated medical situation of addiction during pregnancy.
+Many private programs are ready to address the more complicated medical situation of addiction during pregnancy.

 The key is to get help as soon as possible.
 The earlier you get assistance, the less likely it is that you and your baby will suffer adverse effects from fentanyl use during pregnancy.